broadinstitute/cromwell/README.md

         For that reason, the job will not be eligible for call caching.
 Which means that even if call caching reading is turned on, Cromwell will not look for an existing job in the cache database.
         If call caching writing is turned on, Cromwell will still write the job in the cache database, using the image with digest

-Cromwell can only lookup Dockerhub and Google Container Engine image digests.
+Cromwell can only lookup Docker Hub and Google Container Engine image digests.
 Provided the right credentials, it will be able to lookup private images.
 Note that if for some reason Cromwell fails to lookup the image digest, the job will run with the original floating tag, but will still be ineligible for call caching.

 ## Local Filesystem Options